 Cidi Labs offers several accessibility features to help you create universally-designed courses, including a Heading structure checker, image/alt text checker, link checker and a color contrast checker.
 The Cidi Labs and Accessibility guide provides more information on how each tool works.

 Content Editor Toolbox “Get Help” panel

 From the Get Help panel in the Content Editor Toolbox, you can access several resources created by Cidi Labs.
 The Cidi Labs User Guide Canvas Course uses modules and content pages to guide you through each Design Tools feature.
 From the Get Help panel, you can also send your questions and feature requests directly to Cidi Labs via email at email@example.com.

-- Request a consultation with a Learning Technology Consultant (LTC).
-LTCs can meet with you online via Zoom or come to your office to help you learn to use Design Tools.
+- Request a consultation with an Academic Technology Consultant (ATC).
+ATCs can meet with you online via Zoom or come to your office to help you learn to use Design Tools.